 Our school building is locked during instructional hours to ensure student safety.
 Please use the main entrance security intercom system when visiting during the school day.
-Parents should utilize the drop box for items that need to be delivered to students.
+If parents/guardians are dropping off items, they can label the items and leave them in the secure entryway.
+If parents/guardians need to access the main office or see their child, please let the receptionist know.
 To ensure availability of staff regarding questions or concerns, parents and visitors are encouraged to contact the office and set up an appointment.